saipavansiripuram/JavaScript-Interview-Questions/README.md

 In summary, `async`/`await` is a syntax feature that simplifies the usage of Promises, making asynchronous code more readable and maintainable.
 They work hand in hand to improve the overall experience of dealing with asynchronous operations in JavaScript.

-9. ### Q: What is array.reverse and what is the purpose of it ?
+9. ### What is array.reverse and what is the purpose of it ?

 The `Array.reverse()` method in JavaScript is used to reverse the elements of an array.
 It modifies the array in place, meaning it changes the original array, and it returns the reversed array.